Mozartted/Todomvc/README.md

 - [Security](#Security)

 ## Description
-A classic todo app to learn angular js, The Application would contain lots of components with regards to communication between angular and node.

-### Features
-In this project am gonna feature various components on angularjs namely
-* components
-* directives
-* factories and services
-* and possibly (no promises) lots of other goodies
+The Project is an application designed to show the possibilities of the js frameworks and libraries.
+Its meant to help begineers learn the basics of the framework.

 > this project would be heavily commented so watch out for them :smiley:.

 ## Change log

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Each implementation has a changelog, Please see consult the one applying to the framework you seek for more information on what has changed recently.

 ## Inspiration